joeferner/node-java/README.md

 var value = Test.NestedEnum.name;  // ERROR
 ```

 Node-java can't create those properties, so the above code won't work.
 Instead, node-java appends a suffix to the name.
-The default suffix is simpy an underscore `_`, but you can change the suffix using asyncOptions:
+The default suffix is simply an underscore `_`, but you can change the suffix using `asyncOptions`:

 ```javascript
 var java = require('java');